 Sadly, iPod Classics were quietly discontinued in 2014, despite much rage from Apple lovers worldwide.
-You can try your luck grabbing a secondhand one on eBay or Amazon, otherwise Apple currently offers three models: the iPod Touch, the iPod Nano and the iPod Shuffle.
+You can try your luck grabbing a secondhand one on eBay, otherwise Apple currently offers three models: the iPod Touch, the iPod Nano and the iPod Shuffle.

 The iPod Touch is offered with 16-128GB of storage, with prices from $199 to $399.
 It comes with an 8-megapixel camera and 4″ Retina display, and includes FaceTime as well as letting you download standard iOS apps.

 So that’s what you could buy… but should you?

 If you’re thinking about an iPod Touch, it could be a worthy investment — particularly if you run Android or Windows on the rest of your mobile devices.
 Almost identical to an iPhone 3 in appearance and operation, the iPod Touch could give you access to iOS-only apps, while offloading some of the burden from your smartphone.

 I’d only recommend the iPod Nano and iPod Shuffle for hardcore music lovers who absolutely need to have gigabytes of tunes while traveling (raises hand), and don’t want to spend too much on a device.
 Without a suitable screen or much storage space, other advantages like photo and document backups aren’t as readily available.
 They’re simply less useful on the road.